tksuoran/erhe/Readme.md

 The main raytrace backend is currently `embree`.
 Even the `embree` backend is incomplete, causing performance issues when creating larger scenes.

-Currently, erhe (editor) uses raytrace for mouse picking models from 3D viewports.
-If raytrace backend is set to `none`, mouse picking uses an alternative path, using GPU to render ID buffer and reading this back to the CPU.
+erhe (editor) can be configured to use raytrace for mouse picking models from 3D viewports.
+By default, and when raytrace backend is set to `none`, mouse picking uses GPU rendering based, where GPU renders ID buffer (unique color per object and triangle) and the image is read back to the CPU.

 ### ERHE_PROFILE_LIBRARY

-The main profile library is Trace.
+The main profile library is Tracy.

 Superluminal was briefly tested, but support for it is likely rotten.

 ### ERHE_WINDOW_LIBRARY